ph1lw21/The-Multi-Retro-Dram-Tester-Firmware-for-V1.-02-PCB-/README.md

-Download the latest frimware from releases ----->
+Download the latest firmware from releases ----->

 To update the code for The Multi Retro Dram Tester on a Windows 10/11 PC